TylorS/45/README.md

 #### `throws(fn: () => any): Assertion<Error>`

-Creates an assetion that tests that a given function throws and error.
+Creates an assertion that tests that a given function throws and error.

 ## Assertion combinators (re-exported from 4.5)